Help Center/ VPC Endpoint/ User Guide/ VPC Endpoint Services/ VPC Endpoint Service Overview

 • Each tenant can create a maximum of 20 VPC endpoint services.

-• The following private services can be configured into VPC endpoint services:
+• The following private services can be configured as VPC endpoint services:

-• One VPC endpoint service corresponds to only one backend resource.
+• A VPC endpoint service can have only one backend resource.

-Describes how to delete a VPC endpoint service.
+Describes how to check and delete a VPC endpoint service.

-• Only VPC endpoint services configured from users' private services can be deleted.
+• Only private services configured as VPC endpoint services can be deleted.

 • VPC endpoint services in the Accepted or Creating state cannot be deleted.